iopenattheclose/TennisVision/README.md

 using interpolate function to track the ball in frames that are missing the ball tracking functionality to detect only players, select the players closest to court by using the keypoints

+add all mini-court details

+player and ball speed analytics in main.py using ball_hit_frames